 The food service provides for specific dietary likes and dislikes of the residents.
 Nutritional requirements are met.
+Nutritious snacks are available 24/7.

 Residents are referred or transferred to other health services as required.

 Te aro ki te tangata me te taiao haumaru | Person-centred and safe environment